-It is extremely important that each project team present a clear administrative record if the agency is faced with a court challenge.
-In addition, individuals (region, modal and HQ environmental staff) who have participated in and supported decision-making should maintain electronic and paper files appropriately.
+Individuals (region, modal and HQ environmental staff) who have participated in and supported decision-making should maintain electronic and paper files appropriately.

 You must maintain the records that support your administrative decision before, or at the same time as, the decision.
 It is not appropriate to reconstruct a record after a decision is made.
 This section identifies the appropriate content and structure of an administrative record.
 More procedures and helpful guidance on maintaining an Administrative Record can be found on the NEPA & SEPA Guidance webpage.